LuisMonedero/redGreen.github.io/README.md

 </span>
 <br>
 <span>
-  - 2. Open the project with VSCode and open the terminal.
+  - 2. Open a terminal in the root directory of the project.
 </span>
 <br>
 <span>